Recording studio: Equipment

+A recording studio is typically equipped with a range of professional tools designed to capture, mix, and refine audio.
+At the heart of the studio is a professional-grade mixing console, which serves as the central hub for managing audio signals.
+To accommodate additional input sources, such as when miking a full drum kit and all channels on the main console are occupied, smaller auxiliary mixing consoles may be used to expand channel capacity.

+Microphone preamplifiers are essential for boosting mic-level signals to a usable level, and audio is usually captured using either a multitrack recorder or a digital audio workstation (DAW) running on a computer.
+A wide selection of microphones is available, each chosen for its suitability with different instruments or vocal styles, and direct input (DI) boxes are used to connect instruments directly to the console or interface.

+Microphone stands allow for precise placement of mics in front of vocalists, instrumentalists, or ensembles, while studio monitors and closed-back monitoring headphones are used for critically listening to recordings without sound leakage.
+Lighted signs reading "On Air" or "Recording" are often installed to signal when silence is needed in the studio.

+To shape the sound further, engineers may employ outboard effects units such as dynamic range compression, reverbs, and equalizers.
+Music stands are also commonly found in the studio to hold sheet music for performers during recording sessions.

 Instruments

 Not all music studios are equipped with musical instruments.
 Some smaller studios do not have instruments, and bands and artists are expected to bring their own instruments, amplifiers, and speakers.
 However, major recording studios often have a selection of instruments in their live room, typically instruments, amplifiers and speaker cabinets that are large, heavy, and difficult to transport (e.g., a Hammond organ) or infeasible (as in the case of a grand piano) to hire for a single recording session.
 Having musical instruments and equipment in the studio creates additional costs for a studio, as pianos have to be tuned and instruments and associated equipment needs to be maintained.

 Digital audio workstations

 General-purpose computers rapidly assumed a large role in the recording process.
 With software, a powerful, good quality computer with a fast processor can replace the mixing consoles, multitrack recording equipment, synthesizers, samplers and effects unit (reverb, echo, compression, etc.) that a recording studio required in the 1980s and 1990s.
 A computer thus outfitted is called a digital audio workstation, or DAW.

 While Apple Macintosh is used for most studio work, there is a breadth of software available for Microsoft Windows and Linux.

 If no mixing console is used and all mixing is done using only a keyboard and mouse, this is referred to as mixing in the box (ITB).
 OTB describes mixing with other hardware and not just the PC software.